cesteban/ASDKFluentExtensions/README.md

 ## Discussion

-ASDKFluentExtensions are just a bunch of Objective-C categories over `ASDisplayNode`, `ASLayoutSpec`, and `ASStackLayoutSpec` that create and return the desired layout spec passing `self` as child:
+ASDKFluentExtensions are just a bunch of Objective-C categories over `ASDisplayNode`, `ASLayoutSpec`, `ASStackLayoutSpec`, and `ASAbsoluteLayoutSpec` that create and return the desired layout spec passing `self` as child:

 ```objective-c
 - (ASOverlayLayoutSpec *)withOverlay:(id<ASLayoutElement>)overlay